 There are a lot of papers and wrapping sheets that get used in various processes included in cooking.
-This includes various kinds of things like plastic wrap, aluminium foil, butcher paper, wax paper and parchment paper.
-As you would expect, all of these different papers get used for different kinds of things because of their given properties.
+This includes plastic wrap, aluminum foil, butcher paper, wax paper and parchment paper.
+As you would expect, all of these different papers get used for different stages of cooking because of their given properties.

 - Heat resistance